 - E-CID for E-UTRA where measurements are transferred from the ng-eNB to the LMF.

-- Data collection from ng-eNB's for support of OTDOA positioning for E-UTRA.
+- Data collection from ng-eNB's and gNB’s for support of OTDOA positioning for E-UTRA.

 - Cell-ID and Cell Portion ID retrieval from gNB's for support of NR Cell ID positioning method.